New Read the blog →

 House Foundation

-The four-on-the-floor kick grounds the listener in a regular 4/4 meter, providing the anchor that makes the tresillo's tension readable.
+The four-on-the-floor kick grounds the listener in regular 4/4 meter, providing the anchor that makes the tresillo's tension readable.

 Polyrhythmic Tension